made at KIT | part of the twon project

 You're the lead designer of a brand-new online social network—welcome to twonderland.

-In this simulation, you’ll explore how even the tiniest design choices can ripple out to shape user behavior, spark fragmentation and fuel polarization.
+In this simulation, you’ll explore how even a single design choice can ripple out to shape user behavior, spark fragmentation and fuel polarisation.

 Ready to see how your decisions shape the digital world?
 Let’s dive in!